 “No. That’s cool.
 I’ll just make a sandwich.”

 It affects how I walk, like an internal metronome.
 I watch the confident swagger of the straight kids and realize how arrogant I must have seemed.
 Now I just float, bouncing off walls and people.
 Everything is cool.
-My long hair covers my ears, where I stash a joint ready to pull out.
+My long hair covers my ears, where I stash a joint, ready to spark up.
 As part of Robby’s gang, kids come up to me to buy weed almost every day.
 First and second periods are all about deliveries, not learning.
 I barely miss my swim team friends, telling Scott and Lydia the doctor is keeping me out of practice.
 They call less frequently.
 I blame them for not making the effort.
 I accept that I have moved on to a new group of friends, much like constantly relocating in the military.
 At least I have high school to act out the drama.
-It’s a call from Stu about the Halloween party that shakes me up.
+It is a call from Stu about the Halloween party that shakes me up.
 He misses me, wanting to know if I can at least attend the team party.

 “It was cool last year, Tim.
 Don’t you want to do it again?”